supportpal/helpdesk-install/templates/aws/eb/HA/README.md

 (default is 1):  1
 ```

-Choose the same options for both modules.
+Choose the same options for each module.

 ### 3. Configuration